UNFINISHED BUSINESS – THE WALL GUIDE

 Above a mantel or console

 These areas always need a lift.
-Art above a mantel will draw the eye up and make more of a statement.
+Art above a mantel will draw the eye upwards, creating balance.

 Gallery wall